 Greenleaf wrote in his famous 1970 essay that, “The servant-leader is servant first.”
 Not that leadership is an afterthought, but a conscience choice that emerges from a desire to serve others.
 He proposed that the “best test” of servant leadership is to ask, “Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And what is the effect on the least privileged in society; will they benefit, or, at least, not be further deprived?”

 Wow.
 I am tingling.
 Talk about a style of leadership that gets right at the environmental and social justice issues of today.
 We have some really bad relationship issues—with both nature and each other—that need to be rectified.
 Servant leadership puts us on the path of rectification with our fellow humans.
-When we get our interspecies relationships healed, we will be amazed at what we can do and what we will do for nature.
+When we are able to heal our interspecies relationships, it will amaze us at what we can do, and what we will do for nature.
 Whole, healthy, fulfilled people naturally reach outside of themselves—to other people and to the environment.